arringtonm/djsacrilicious/README.md

 _git clone https://github.com/arringtonm/djsacrilicious.git _

-_After cloning, open index.html with your web browser or any of the included files in your favorite text editor._
+_After cloning, open index.html with your web browser or any of the included files in your desired text editor._

 ## Known Bugs